asgervelling/notes/obsidianvault/Integrity.md

-Ensure data remains accurate and unaltered throughout its lifecycle.
+Ensure data remains accurate and unaltered throughout its life cycle.

 ##### Ensuring [[CIA]]
 Implement checksums and audit trails to verify and track data integrity.